-The snorkeller with an IPO will be aware they have breathing difficulties, but as they become more affected, they are less likely to realise that the issue lies with Snorkel Guide | Snorkel diver rescue

-IPO signs and symptoms
+The snorkeller with an IPO will be aware they have breathing difficulties, but as they become more affected, they are less likely to realise that the issue lies with them rather than some external issue such as their equipment.
+An attentive buddy who is aware of the signs and symptoms of an IPO is more likely to correctly identify the issue and respond appropriately.